 - Do the meeting in the gemba, not a conference room

 - Everyone checks their title at the door

 In the video, there's clear evidence that Everett Clinic happens to follow some of these guidelines.
 For others, we can't tell.
 Try to check them off as you watch, perhaps.

 One thing that stood out to me from the video: Isn't it amazing that a major detail like “which doctors are here today?” wasn't communicated clearly before their daily huddle?
 That seems like a good thing for people to know, huddle or not, and that wasn't happening?

 What's your reaction to that video?

 Oh, also, on the topic of standup meetings, this is something that Bob Sutton covers a bit in his upcoming book Good Boss, Bad Boss: How to Be the Best… and Learn from the Worst.
-I’m going to be recording a podcast interview with Bob later tonight.
-If you have any questions for him, email me using the Contact menu up top.
+Listen to my podcast with him.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.